magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_modal.md

 ### Result

-The result is a modal and a button (_Click Here_) which opens the modal.
+The result is a modal and a button (_Click Here_) that opens the modal.

 ![Modal Widget]({{ page.baseurl }}/javascript-dev-guide/widgets/images/modal-widget-result.png)